decentraland/builder-client/README.md

 itemFactory.withoutRepresentation(BodyShapeType.FEMALE)
 ```

-The metrics used in the `withRepresentation` method must be computed by the library's user.
-These metrics are used to display information about the model in the Builder's UI.
-They're important mostly to curators.

 When defining the representation's content, the `contents` field must contain the model and the thumbnail.
 The library's user is responsible for providing a thumbnail.
 The thumbnail can be also be changed / set using the `withThumbnail` method.

 ### Loading items from files

 This library provides a function `loadItem` that can be used to load an item from a file.
-The function accepts three types of files:
+The function accepts four types of files:

 1. A zip file that contains only the item's contents.
 2. A model file, that contains only the item's model.
-3. A zip file that contains the item's contents and the asset file `asset.json` describing the item's information.
+3. A zip file that contains the item's contents and the wearable config file `wearable.json` describing the item's information.
+4. A zip file that contains the item's contents, the builder config file `builder.json` describing information required for the builder platform and **optionally**
+   the wearable config file `wearable.json` describing the item's information.

 For the 1st and 2nd cases, the function will create a `LoadedItem` object that will contain the item's contents as `RawContent`,
 that is content ready to be used with the ItemFactory, and the property `mainModel` that defines the main model file of the contents.